 Don’t put your wet laundry on your radiators

-Have a look at Lakeland’s heated tower airer instead.
-It costs £92.99 but it costs less than 5p per hour to run and will leave your radiators to do the job they were intended to do.
-It will also save you money on the cost of running your tumble-drier.
+Not only are these efficient but they will also enable you to leave your radiators to do the job they were intended to do.
+They will also save you money on the cost of running your tumble-drier.

 Even if you don’t receive benefits, there are still loads of discounts available.
 Check out our article Insulation: save money and conserve energy for loads of information about larger scale insulation projects and how much you could save.